argh/schema/README.md

 A **schema-oriented** configuration management library for Node.js applications that exposes a rich API for customization and extension.

-It forms the internal core of [`@versionzero/module-manager`](https://github.com/argh/module-manager), a library that simplifies the lifecycle management (of which configuration is one phase) of complex applications.

-_No external runtime dependencies!_
+Developers have control over the entire configuration pipeline, from input to output.

+For full documentation, see <https://docs.v0.net/configurator>.

 ## Philosophy

-Unlike typical command-line oriented libraries that primarily emphasize expressive argument parsing, Configurator takes a schema-first approach, and focuses on the "correctness" of the configured data that will be used by your application and its subsystems.
+Unlike command-line oriented libraries that focus on expressive argument parsing, Configurator takes a data-first approach, and focuses on the "correctness" of the configured data that will be consumed by your application and its subsystems.

-The idea is that if configuration data can be trusted to be sufficiently validated up front, the collection of configurable fields exposed by an application starts to be feel more like an API.
-The data in the final populated configuration should be exactly what was expected, no more, no less.
+The idea is that if the configuration system offers a strong contract for validating inputs against well-defined configurable fields, then the output can be trusted, and treated more like a data model.
+The final populated configuration should be exactly what was expected, no more, no less.

 ## Basic Usage